lb50019/Arduino/SoundWave/README.md

 ## COMPOSER OR COMPILER?

 In contrast to everything mentioned above, coding proves to be quite simple.
 All it takes is three functions.
 Pins are assigned in the setup() function with pinMode() and data is sent with digitalWrite().
 Sending bytes works the same way as sending one bit, only difference being that the same function must be called 8 times for every bit in the byte.
 My solution to this was checking the value of each bit in a for loop.
-Checking is performed with *bitwise and operator* and a variable called *bit*, which is shifted at the end of every loop to isolate and verify the value of each bit.
+Checking is performed with *bitwise and operator* and a variable called *bit*, which is shifted to the left at the end of every loop to isolate and verify the value of each bit.
 It ends up looking like this:

 (SendByte funkcija)